cmbayo/ark/README.md

  ./arkTest
 ```
 ### Current working parts of the language
-The compiler understands basic math (+, -, /, *)
+The compiler understands basic math (+, -, /, *).
 Compiler also takes variable assignments for ints, bools and strings.
-Compiler can print ints and strings separately
+Compiler can print ints and strings separately.
 If and else statements work.
 Currently works using main function. variables MUST be declared first.
 Example of working code:
 ```
 main{} -> int: